amitkaps/empower/_posts/2013-08-10-parenting.md

 Questions help clear conflicts by giving the child a voice of his or her own.
 It thrills them that they are heard.

 They not only own the choice, they own the consequence.

 They learn to think creatively, values take ground, concepts get clear.

-Questions don’t focus on mistakes; they look forward, not backwards.(You have to avoid “Why” questions – see Newsletter no.14 - Dated: 21st June 01)
+Questions don’t focus on mistakes; they look forward, not backwards.
+You have to avoid “Why” questions.

 Any thinking they do, further stimulates the brain to think, to become alive.That is a good feeling, which usually multiplies.

 It makes them teller, and you listener.

 IT IS SO SIMPLE TO DO.

 Under "Genie Worth-it" below we provide a string of questions that can actually change the whole atmosphere (and your relationship) in your home.
 Try them.

-Also when the child finally answers the question by “I don’t know’ – chances arethe child has opened a window for you to provide an answer.
+Also when the child finally answers the question by “I don’t know’ – chances are the child has opened a window for you to provide an answer.
 Let’s not be greedyhere – so keep the answer short

 A good question is never answered.
 It is not a bolt to be tightened into place but a seed to be planted and to bear more seeds toward the hope of greening the landscape of mind.”
 (John Ciardi)